sapegin/washingcode-book/manuscript/100_Code_style.md

 expect(c1.textContent).toEqual('Tacos')
 -->

-I can probably write a whole book of such examples, and let’s not forget the eternal debate of tabs versus spaces.
+I can probably write a whole book of such examples, and let’s not forget the eternal debate of tabs or spaces.

 In all the examples above, I prefer the last variation, but I’d never ask someone to change their code during code review if they use another variation.